taichi-dev/soft2d-for-unity/Docs/English/Trigger.md

 ```

 ### Passing Callback Function to Soft2D
-Users need to use `InvokeCallbackAsync()` in `ETrigger` class to pass their own callback function to Soft2D and execute it automatically:
+Users need to use `InvokeCallbackAsync()` in `ETrigger` class to pass their own callback function to Soft2D (and the callback will be executed automatically):

 ```csharp
 private ETrigger trigger;